Rambha (apsara): Assaulted by Ravana

 Rambha is described as the consort of Nalakuvara, the son of Kubera, the king of the Yaksha.

 In the Uttara Kanda of the Ramayana, Ravana, the king of Lanka and the half-brother of Kubera, saw Rambha on a mountain and was captivated by her beauty.
-He sought her to fulfil his lust, but she protested by telling herself his daughter-in-law.
+He sought her to fulfil his lust, but she protested by telling him she was his daughter-in-law.
 However, Ravana mocks her by stating that an apsara belongs to no one and proceeds to assault her.
 After the event, Rambha sought her husband and told him what had transpired.

-O Lord, this night, Dashagriva [Ravana] scaled the Trivishtapa Peak while he was encamped on that mountain with his army and I was observed by him as I came to meet you, O Conqueror of Your Foes!
+O Lord, this night, Dashagriva (Ravana) scaled the Trivishtapa Peak while he was encamped on that mountain with his army and I was observed by him as I came to meet you, O Conqueror of Your Foes!
 That Rakshasa seized hold of me and questioned me saying “To whom do you belong?”
 Then I told him all, verily the whole truth, but he, intoxicated with desire, would not listen to me when I pleaded with him, saying “I am your daughter-in-law!”
 Refusing to listen to mine entreaties, he assaulted me ruthlessly!
 This is mine only fault, O You of firm vows, you should therefore pardon me.
 O Friend, verily there is no equality of strength between man and woman!’